Jon Johansson

-Jon Johansson is a New Zealand political scientist and the former chief of staff for New Zealand First.
+Jon Johansson (born 1961) is a New Zealand political scientist and the former chief of staff for New Zealand First.
 His academic specialties are New Zealand and American politics, as well as political leadership.
 He lectured these subjects at Victoria University of Wellington.

 Career

-Johansson earned his BA (Psychology/Political Science), BA(Hons), and PhD at Victoria University of Wellington.
-As an undergraduate, he was awarded the K. J. Scott Memorial Prize for best political science or international relations BA student in 1996 (joint) and the Alan Robinson Memorial Prize for best political science or international relations honours student in 1996 (joint).
+Johansson earned his Bachelor of Arts in psychology and political science, Bachelor of Arts with Honours, and Doctor of Philosophy at Victoria University of Wellington.
+As an undergraduate, he was awarded the K. J. Scott Memorial Prize for best political science or international relations Bachelor of Arts student in 1996 (joint) and the Alan Robinson Memorial Prize for best political science or international relations honours student in 1996 (joint).
 His PhD dissertation "seeks to extend our theoretical understanding of political leadership by constructing an Integrated Political Leadership Model, one that introduces a diverse range of essential leadership ideas into the New Zealand literature."
 For this thesis Johansson was awarded the Sir Desmond Todd Memorial Prize.
-He went on to become a senior lecturer in comparative politics at Victoria University.
-In 2009, he spent the fall semester in Washington, D.C. as a Fulbright Visiting Scholar to Georgetown University.

-Johansson also appeared as television political analyst, most especially during Election Day coverage of both New Zealand and the United States.
-A 2012 column by Thomas Friedman, Elephants Down Under featured Johansson's political musings.
+He went on to become a senior lecturer in comparative politics at Victoria University and also became known as a political commentator and television political analyst, most especially during coverage of New Zealand and United States elections.
+A 2012 column by Thomas Friedman, "Elephants Down Under," featured Johansson's political musings.

+Johansson's first monograph, Two Titans: Muldoon, Lange and Leadership was published in 2005 and was launched in Wellington by New Zealand First leader Winston Peters.
+Johansson addressed the New Zealand First annual conference two years later.
+In 2009, he published his second monograph, The Politics of Possibility: Leadership in Changing Times (see below), and spent the fall semester in Washington, D.C. as a Fulbright Visiting Scholar to Georgetown University.
+That led to the publication of his third monograph, and first on American politics, in 2014.
+After completing his residency in Washington, Johansson offered a 2010 analysis that the Barack Obama presidency would be either "a reconstructive era of genuine change and progress, or an unsatisfying pre-emptive presidency, marked by policy frustrations and ineffective tinkering" and that "the potential of reconstructive politics is all that stands in between America and a long slow decline."

 Following the 2017 New Zealand general election it was announced that Johansson would serve as the chief of staff for New Zealand First, succeeding David Broome.
 This announcement was met with surprise, including from political commentator Bryce Edwards and Sir Bob Jones.
+New Zealand First was defeated in the 2020 election and Johansson became a communications consultant and newspaper columnist.
+One column reflected on things he regretted during his time as chief of staff: he nominated the government's decision to place responsibility for purchasing SeaGuardian drones with the Defence Force rather than the National Emergency Management Agency and reforming, rather than ending, the sport of greyhound racing.

+He returned to politics after the 2023 election when New Zealand First was re-elected, taking a position as a special advisor on foreign affairs to New Zealand First leader and foreign affairs minister Winston Peters.